-For fully-insured plans subject to state regulation, a growing number of states, including California, are requiring insurers of health plans to waive copays and other out-of-pocket expenses for COVID-19 testing to make sure cost does not impede public health efforts to control the spread of the virus.
+Answer 1: As of March 13, 2020, this may depend upon whether the employer's health plan is fully insured or self-insured.
+A growing number of states, including California, are requiring insurers of health plans to waive copays and other out-of-pocket expenses for COVID-19 testing to make sure cost does not impede public health efforts to control the spread of the virus.
 On March 5, under the direction of Governor Gavin Newsom, the California Departments of Managed Health Care and Insurance directed all commercial and Medi-Cal health plans and insurance carriers regulated by the Departments to immediately reduce cost-sharing to zero for all medically necessary screening and testing for the COVID-19.
-This includes waiving cost-sharing for emergency room, urgent care or provider office visits when the purpose of the visit is to be screened and tested for COVID-19.
+This includes waiving cost-sharing for emergency room, urgent care, or provider office visits when the purpose of the visit is to be screened and tested for COVID-19.
 The need for COVID-19 testing is based on medical necessity, a clinical determination made on a case by case basis by medical professionals.

 Employers sponsoring insured health plan coverage will want to coordinate with their insurer to provide appropriate information to employees, including, where applicable, information about using telehealth services.

-Answer 3: Yes.
-On March 11, 2020, the IRS issued Notice 2020-15 making clear that until further notice all medical care services received and items purchased associated with testing for and treatment of COVID-19 that are provided by a health plan without a deductible, or with a deductible below the minimum annual deductible otherwise required for a HDHP will be disregarded for purposes of determining the status of the plan as a HDHP.
+Answer 2: Yes.
+On March 11, 2020, the IRS issued Notice 2020-15 making clear that until further notice all medical care services received and items purchased associated with testing for and treatment of COVID-19 that are provided by a health plan without a deductible, or with a deductible below the minimum annual deductible otherwise required for an HDHP will be disregarded for purposes of determining the status of the plan as an HDHP.

-Question 4: Can employers allow changes to employee elections under their Internal Revenue Code (“Code”) section 125 cafeteria plans to reflect changes in circumstances due to COVID-19?
+Question 3: Can employers allow changes to employee elections under their Code section 125 cafeteria plans to reflect changes in circumstances due to COVID-19?

-Question 5: Can employees receive a loan or hardship distribution from their 401(k) or other defined contribution retirement plans on account of expenses related to COVID-19?
+Question 4: Can employees receive a loan or hardship distribution from their 401(k) or other defined-contribution retirement plans on account of expenses related to COViD-19?

 Employees who participate in a 457(b) plan may qualify for an “unforeseen emergency” distribution, if permitted under the plan, in the case of a severe financial hardship of the participant or beneficiary resulting from an illness, including the need to pay for medical expenses.
 A distribution for an unforeseen emergency may be made only to the extent the emergency cannot be relieved through reimbursement or compensation from insurance or otherwise, or by liquidation of the participant’s assets, unless the liquidation of assets would itself cause severe financial hardship.

-Answer 6: The rules for the two types of leave-sharing programs differ.
+Answer 5: The rules for the two types of leave-sharing programs differ.
 The IRS has provided guidance under Notice 2006-59 as to the way in which a disaster leave-sharing program must be operated.
 That Notice provides guidance on the federal tax consequences of certain leave-sharing plans that permit employees to deposit leave in an employer-sponsored leave bank for use by other employees who have been adversely affected by a major disaster.
 A major disaster is defined as (a) a major disaster as declared by the President under § 401 of the Stafford Act, 42 U.S.C. § 5170, that warrants individual assistance or individual and public assistance from the federal government under that Act, or (b) a major disaster or emergency as declared by the President pursuant to 5 U.S.C. § 6391, in the case of employees described in that statute.
-On March 13, President Trump signed an emergency declaration with respect to COVID-19 under Section 501 of the Stafford Act, but COVID-19 has not been declared a major disaster under Section 401 of the Stafford Act.
-Should the President declare COVID-19 a major disaster under Section 401 of the Stafford Act that warrants individual assistance, employers could establish a disaster leave-sharing program under the rules established under Notice 2006-59 and the leave deposited can only be used for this particular disaster.
+As of March 13, President Trump signed an emergency declaration with respect to the COVID-19 circumstances.
+Employers can now set up a program under the rules established under Notice 2006-59, and the leave deposited can only be used for this particular disaster.

-With respect to an employer-sponsored catastrophic leave-sharing program,the IRS provided guidance under Revenue Ruling 90-29 that would permit the recipient and not the donor to be taxed when a program allows donated leave to be used only for medical emergencies.
+With respect to an employer-sponsored catastrophic leave-sharing program, the IRS provided guidance under Revenue Ruling 90-29 that would permit the recipient and not the donor to be taxed when a program allows donated leave to be used only for medical emergencies.
 The catastrophic leave-sharing program must meet three requirements: (1) employees requesting the additional leave are required to submit a written application describing the medical emergency to the employer; (2) after the application is approved and the employee exhausts all of his or her paid leave, the employee is eligible to receive paid leave (at his or her normal rate of compensation) donated by other employees; and (3) the program restricts the amount of leave that can be donated and contains rules regarding how the leave will be granted to leave recipients.
 The IRS considers a “medical emergency” making the recipient eligible for leave donations to be a medical condition of the employee (or family member of the employee) that would require the prolonged absence of the employee from work and would result in a substantial loss of income to the employee because the employee would have exhausted all paid leave available (not considering leave that might be available under the leave-sharing program).
-In a 2007 Private Letter Ruling, No. 200720017, the IRS approved of a leave-sharing plan that defined medical emergency as a major illness or other medical condition (e.g., heart attack, cancer, etc.) that requires a prolonged absence from work, including intermittent absences that are related to the same illness or condition.
-While not all cases of COVID-19 will meet this criteria, it is clear that for significant illness, this type of program could provide an opportunity for co-workers to assist those who may exhaust their leave balances for their own or a family member's illness from COVID-19.
-Employees’ eligibility for catastrophic leave sharing donations by other employees will be affected by paid sick leave required to be provided under the Emergency Paid Sick Leave Act, enacted on March 18, 2020.
-See our Labor and Employment Practice Group Alert for additional information.
+In a 2007 Private Letter Ruling, No. 200720017, the IRS approved of a leave-sharing plan that defined a medical emergency as a major illness or other medical condition (e.g., heart attack, cancer, etc.) that requires a prolonged absence from work, including intermittent absences that are related to the same illness or condition.
+While not all cases of COVID-19 will meet this criterion, it is clear that for significant illness this type of program could provide an opportunity for co-workers to assist those who may exhaust their leave balances for their own or a family member's illness from COVID-19.

 Questions Applicable Only to Governmental Employers